minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Bits are businessrules that assess objects.
 These can be disabled or enabled using environment variables.
 The parameters of a Bit can be configured using config objects, which are explained in detail in :ref:`introduction/make-your-own:Bits: businessrules`.

-Almost all bits are enabled by default and be disabled by adding the bit to `BITS_DISABLED`.
-The disabled bits can be enabled using `BITS_ENABLED`.
+Almost all Bits are enabled by default and be disabled by adding the bit to `BITS_DISABLED`.
+The disabled Bits can be enabled using `BITS_ENABLED`.
 For example:

 .. code-block:: sh